Crone1/Movie-Review-Sentiment-Classification-Using-BERT/README.md

 # Overview

 This repository contains my submission for assignment 3 in the module 'Natural Language Processing'.
-This project looks at movie review sentiment classification using a BERT transformer and attempts to analyse the differences this model has when compared to more traditional machine learning models such as Multinomial Naive Bayes and Logistic Regression.
+This project looks at movie review sentiment classification using a BERT transformer and attempts to compare this model to more traditional machine learning models, such as Multinomial Naive Bayes and Logistic Regression.
+This project looks at the strengths and weaknesses of these models along with their similarities and their differences.

 # File Description